Gil de Ferran: Managerial career

-On January 29, 2008 de Ferran announced that he would return to the cockpit and field a factory-backed LMP2 class Acura ARX-01b prototype in the American Le Mans Series, under the team name de Ferran Motorsports.
-The team began competing around the mid-way point of the 2008 season, with De Ferran running the team and sharing driving duties with Simon Pagenaud.

-Success again was immediate and de Ferran Motorsports took four front row grid positions, led six races and scored three podium finishes in just eight starts.

-2009 saw another challenge when de Ferran Motorsports was chosen by Honda to develop the Acura ARX-02a for competition in the LMP1 division of the American Le Mans Series.
-The team scored five outright wins, seven poles, seven fastest laps and finished runners up in the ALMS LMP1 class.
+On 29 January 2008, de Ferran announced that he would return to the cockpit and field a factory-backed LMP2 class Acura ARX-01b prototype in the American Le Mans Series, under the team name de Ferran Motorsports.
+The team began competing around the mid-way point of the 2008 season, with de Ferran running the team and sharing driving duties with Simon Pagenaud.
+In its debut season, de Ferran Motorsports took four front row grid positions, led six races and scored three podium finishes in just eight starts.
+In 2009, de Ferran Motorsports was chosen by Honda to develop the Acura ARX-02a for competition in the LMP1 division of the American Le Mans Series.
+The team scored five outright wins, seven poles, and finished runners up in the ALMS LMP1 class.

-Return to IndyCar

-Half way through 2009 de Ferran announced his decision to retire from the cockpit at the end of the racing season, expressing his intention to concentrate all his resources on expanding his team, making public his desire to return to IndyCar racing as a front running team owner.
+In August 2009, de Ferran announced his retirement at the end of the racing season, expressing his intention to concentrate all his resources on expanding his team, making public his desire to return to IndyCar racing as a front running team owner.
 Prior to the start of the 2010 IZOD IndyCar season, de Ferran merged his team with Luczo Dragon Racing, a team started by Jay Penske, the son of de Ferran's former boss Roger Penske, and Steve Luczo, a successful technology leader and racing enthusiast.
-The new team was named de Ferran Dragon Racing and is the realization of de Ferran's ambition to return to IndyCar.

-De Ferran Dragon Racing, with driver Raphael Matos, earned four Top Ten finishes in its debut campaign and led 15 laps during the season finale at Homestead-Miami Speedway.
+The new team was named de Ferran Dragon Racing and was the realization of de Ferran's ambition to return to IndyCar.
+De Ferran Dragon Racing, with driver Raphael Matos, earned four Top Ten finishes in its debut campaign and finished seventeenth in the season finale at Homestead-Miami Speedway.
 In 2010, IndyCar also began planning for a completely new car concept, to debut during the 2012 season.
-Due to his technical knowledge, motorsports experience across different series and roles, as well as the widespread respect he holds within the racing industry, de Ferran was chosen by his team owner peers to represent their interests in the development of the future IndyCar.
-As part of the ICONIC committee, who created the concept for the future of IndyCar Racing.

-In 2011 de Ferran Dragon racing closed its doors due to lack of funding, having attempted to stay operational for the new season.
+De Ferran was part of the ICONIC committee in the development of the future IndyCar.
+In 2011 de Ferran Dragon racing closed its doors after lacking sponsorships, having attempted to stay operational for the new season.